Mass media in Vietnam: 1975–1990: Post-war period and the beginning of color television

 In the South, after the Paris Peace Accords came into force, all AFVN stations officially ceased to operate and all machinery and equipment were handed over to THVN9.
-The network of THVN9 has therefore, expanded to the whole Republic of Vietnam.
+The THVN9 network expanded to cover the whole Republic of Vietnam.
 The station ceased its operations on the night of 29 April 1975, the day before the Fall of Saigon.
 After Saigon was captured, Voice of Vietnam and the Liberation Station A, together with Liberation Station B in the Southeast region took over the entire radio and television system left by the old regime.
 Saigon Television Station was renamed Liberation Television Station and began airing again on the evening of 1 May 1975.
-At the same time, Đắc Lộ Television became the second campus of the Liberation Television Station and resumed operation on 3 October 1975.
-Until 2 July 1976, Saigon was officially renamed as Ho Chi Minh City, Liberation Television Station was renamed to Ho Chi Minh City Television (abbreviated HTV).
+At the same time, Dac Lo Television became the second campus of the Liberation Television Station and resumed operation on 3 October 1975.
+Until 2 July 1976, Saigon was officially renamed as Ho Chi Minh City, Liberation Television Station was renamed to Ho Chi Minh City Radio and Television.

-In the North, in 1976, the Television Center was built in Giảng Võ, Hanoi, and from here, television began to be broadcast daily along with the construction of a television tower at Pole 1200 in Tam Dao.
-In 1977, the Television Editorial Board separated from the Voice of Vietnam, becoming the new Central Television Station (THTW) and moved its headquarters to the new Center.
+In the North, in 1976, the Television Center was built in Giang Vo, Hanoi, and from here, television began to be broadcast daily along with the construction of a television tower at Pole 1200 in Tam Dao.
+In 1977, the Television Editorial Board separated from the Voice of Vietnam, becoming the new Central Television Station and moved its headquarters to the new Center.

 In 1976, HTV experimented with color broadcasting.
 Two years later, in September 1978, THTW also began a limited-time trial of SECAM-system color television for testing purposes, serving a limited number of its existing color television sets. audience at that time.
 To improve the team's level, THTW also sent a delegation of 8 engineers to practice color television at the Television of the German Democratic Republic for 1 1/2 years.
 In addition, the station also built the Tam Đảo Transmission Station to cover the whole North Vietnam region and support the construction of local television stations.

 Although Vietnam used the French SECAM standard as its broadcasting standard, which was used in most socialist states, the broadcasting system in the North and the South was completely different: the North was using the SECAM/CCIR D system.
 At the same time, the South assumed control of the American system FCC/CCIR M. Therefore, to manage and unify the national broadcasting system, on 12 May 1977, the State established the Radio - Television Committee, an upgrade from Voice of Vietnam.
 In the organizational structure of the committee, there is the Institute for Research and Development of Radio - Television Broadcasting to study and solve the shortcomings in the unified mass media system, mainly in television.
 The institute is headquartered in the South to facilitate coordination with HTV, to solve the system transfer to unify the radio and television system nationwide.